kezvur/phonebook-ansible-terraform/read me.md

 - Explain the output of the above command.

-## Part4 - Install, Start, Enable Mysql and Run The Phonebook App.
+## Part 3 - Install, Start, Enable Mysql and Run The Phonebook App.

 - Create a playbook name `db_config.yml` and configure db_server.